winbench/bench/res/apps.template.md

   A list of key-value-pairs, describing additional environment variables (option, default is empty).
   E.g. `MY_APP_HOME=$MyApp:Dir$`, `MY_APP_LOG=D:\logs\myapp.log`

-To determine, if a NodeJS package is allready installed, `npm list -g` is called.
+To determine, if a NodeJS package is allready installed, the existence of its package folder in `node_modules` in the NodeJS directory is checked.

 ## Custom Apps